 Students interested in pursuing internships should first speak with the Chair or any full-time faculty member in the Department.
 Internships can usually be arranged with organizations and companies off campus.
 Most internships are unpaid.
 Each unit of credit for an internship requires 30 hours of work at the internship site over the course of the quarter.
 Students can earn between 2 and 5 units of internship credit in one quarter.
 Please note that these internship opportunities are provided only for CSUSB students.
 For all internships, students must complete an internship application form in consultation with a faculty member from the Anthropology Department.
-Forms can be obtained from the Department Secretary, Patricia Massei, in SB-327.

 Social & Cultural Anthropology Internships